Cartan geometries and multiplicative forms: Cartan geometries and Lie groupoids

 where $\g(\om)$ is the symbol space of $(\G,\om)$ (Definition \ref{def_Pfaffian_groupoid}).
 Moreover, the linear $\G$-action on $E$ restricts to the following action on $TM$:

 where $\al$ is any element of $\ker(\om_g)$ such that $v = d_g s(\al)$. \end{thm}

 We remark that the $\G$-representation \eqref{pfaffian_representation} is independent from the Cartan bundle structure of $P$.
-Indeed, any Lie-Pfaffian groupoid (not necessarily transitive) admits such a representation on the tangent space of its base (we have already use it in the proof of Theorem \ref{correspondence_pfaffian_groupoids_zero_symbol}).
+Indeed, any Lie-Pfaffian groupoid (not necessarily transitive) admits such a representation on the tangent space of its base.

 \begin{proof} For any $x = \pi(p) \in M$ it is immediate to check that

 For the second part, consider the standard representation of $\G = (P \times P)/H$ on $E = (P \times V)/H$

 and the projection of $E$ on $TM$